TTK4145-Students-2023/elevator_project-group-61/README.md

 The lamps package is responsible for turning on and off all lamps on this elevator.

 ## Program architecture
+This image is a illustartion of how the modules in the program interact.
 ![alt text](https://github.com/TTK4145-Students-2023/project-group-61/blob/code-quality/ProgramArchitecture.jpeg)